-PROPOSAL THREE - AMENDMENT TO THE AMENDED AND RESTATED INCENTIVE COMPENSATION PLAN
+PROPOSAL FOUR - AMENDMENT TO THE AMENDED AND RESTATED INCENTIVE COMPENSATION PLAN

 The purpose of the TransEnterix, Inc. Amended and Restated Incentive Compensation Plan, as amended (the "Plan") is to assist us in attracting, motivating, retaining and rewarding high-quality executives and other employees, officers, directors, consultants and other persons who provide services to us and our subsidiaries and affiliates.
 We are proposing to amend the Plan as described in this proposal.
-The Plan is intended to enable those persons to acquire or increase an ownership interest in us in order to strengthen the mutuality of interests between them and our stockholders, and to provide those such persons with performance incentives to expend their maximum efforts in the creation of stockholder value.
+The form of Amendment approved by the Board is attached to this proxy statement as Annex A. The Plan is intended to enable those persons to acquire or increase an ownership interest in us in order to strengthen the mutuality of interests between them and our stockholders, and to provide those such persons with performance incentives to expend their maximum efforts in the creation of stockholder value.

-As of March 31, 2016, 11,940,000 shares of Common Stock were authorized for issuance under the Plan, of which 1,824,546 shares remain available for future issuance.
+As of March 31, 2017, 18,940,000 shares of Common Stock were authorized for issuance under the Plan, of which 3,220,372 shares remain available for future issuance.